spastorino/rust-forge/src/compiler/prioritization/procedure.md

 ## Drafting the meeting agenda

-The draft is currently prepared by running a CLI tool, the [triagebot prioritization script](https://github.com/rust-lang/triagebot).
-Run it with `cargo run --bin prioritization`.
-The CLI will output a sequence of steps formatted as a markdown snippet.
-Each step represents a section of the meeting (TODO: is it?).
+The draft is currently prepared by running a CLI tool.

-Note: In general for issues that not labeled with `T-compiler` or `libs-impl`, we want to first check if these labels are relevant and apply them (TODO: why? what does it mean?)
+Note: In general for issues that not labeled with `T-compiler` or `libs-impl`, add the appropriate labels.

 These steps are: